Disrupted-logo

 Connecticut music disruptors: From a jazz violinist to a DJ challenging stereotypes

 This hour, we explore Connecticut music.
-Violinist Kersten Stevens just released a jazz album that she worked on with eight-time Grammy winner Christian McBride.
+Violinist Kersten Stevens recently released a jazz album that she worked on with eight-time Grammy winner Christian McBride.
 She talks to us about facing imposter syndrome and how her unique sound came out of her experience playing a wide range of genres while growing up in Connecticut.
-Qiana Coachman-Strickland, also known as "DJ Q-Boogie," discusses her work supporting women DJs as Owner and Founder of Female DJ Association.
+Qiana Coachman-Strickland, also known as "DJ Q-Boogie," discusses her work supporting women DJs as the Owner and Founder of the Female DJ Association.
 And filmmakers Andy Billman and Joe Franco tell us about their upcoming documentary on music venue Toad's Place in New Haven.
 GUESTS: Kersten Stevens: violinist with the nickname “Queen of the Violin.”
 She’s won Amateur Night and Showtime at the Apollo a total of six times.
 She plays in a range of styles, but her latest album, Queen Rising, is jazz.
-Qiana Coachman-Strickland aka DJ Q-Boogie: professional DJ, Female DJ Coach and Owner and Founder of Female DJ Association.
+Qiana Coachman-Strickland a.k.a DJ Q-Boogie: professional DJ, Female DJ Coach and Owner and Founder of Female DJ Association.
 Qiana is based in Connecticut.
 Andy Billman: director of the upcoming documentary on New Haven music venue Toad’s Place.
 He has worked on a number of projects for ESPN, including the award-winning series 30 for 30.
 Joe Franco: one of the producers of the upcoming documentary on New Haven music venue Toad’s Place.
 He worked at ESPN from the very first year it launched and spent over 30 years there doing everything from covering sporting events to working in HR.
-Special thanks this week to Meg Fitzgerald.
+Special thanks to Meg Fitzgerald.
+This episode originally aired on January 17, 2024.
 See omnystudio.com/listener for privacy information.

 Duration:00:49:00